 These owls have been hand-reared for educational purposes and range from some of the smallest species in the world to among the largest.
 Each one of the owls were keen to stretch their wings and get a feed at the same time.

 A very busy place with queues of buses unloading tourists from around the world.
 (I counted more than 50 in a row!)
-Again it was supposed to have the best fish and chips in England but by now we had learned to ignore such baseless bragging, as every seaside town seemed to have the same signs.
+Again it was supposed to have “the best fish and chips in England”! but by now we had learned to ignore such baseless bragging, as every seaside town seemed to have the same signs.

 We have been to Wedgewood several times and it only gets better each trip.
-They have spent millions on the place so now it has a fantastic museum and a great place to meet for a coffee or a lovely restaurant for lunch.
+They have spent millions of pounds on the place, so now it has a fantastic museum and a great place to meet for a coffee at their cafe or their lovely restaurant for lunch.

 So much to see and do you could easily spend a week here but we only had one day but we squeezed a lot in despite the short visit.
-(The crab sandwiches were to die for but their beaches leave a lot to be desired)
+(The crab sandwiches here were to die for so I had several;-))) but their beaches leave a lot to be desired coming from Australia.